-Tommy Byrne in a Wildcat March 86A.
-Copyright Michael C. Brown 2010.
+Tommy Byrne winning at Detroit in 1990 in a Wildcat March 86A.
+Copyright Mark Windecker 2016.
 Used with permission.

 American Racing Series (ARS)

-CART was booming in the mid-1980s but two of the championships that had acted as ladder series, Formula Atlantic and Can-Am were in complete disarray.
+CART was booming in the mid-1980s but two of the championships that had acted as ladder series, Formula Atlantic and Can-Am, were in complete disarray.
 The third, Formula Super Vee, was still flourishing but was no longer generating the same talent it had earlier in the 1980s.
-CART's answer was to create a new series with "spec" racing cars intended to showcase driver talent.
-March were contracted to build a series of cars based on their 1985 Formula 3000 car and named Wildcats.
-Engines were provided by Buick.
+Part of the problem for CART was the gulf in performance between Indycars and the 1600cc cars that were supposed to produce the next generation of talent, and there was frequent discussion of the need for something else.
+In 1985, March boss Robin Herd and CART co-founder Pat Patrick put together plans for a new series with "spec" racing cars intended to showcase driver talent.
+General Motors backed the plan and provided 4.2-litre V6 Buick engines and March were contracted to build a series of cars based on their 1985 Formula 3000 car to be named Wildcats.
+Instead of selling the cars to individual teams, Patrick bought the entire fleet and leased them out to teams with the remaining cars being available as "house cars" for one off drives as required.
+The SCCA, despite having a miserable reputation for being able to develop single-seater series, sanctioned the championship and put on the races.

 Spec series, where only a single manufacturer and engine is allowed, are not typically covered on OldRacingCars.com but this series and its successor Indy Lights, are an inescapable part of the late-1980s US road racing scene and need to be discussed alongside Formula Atlantic and Formula Super Vee.